 Whisk back-n-forth in a straight "I" line RAPIDLY, not circularly.

-Shake your hand at the wrist, without moving your arm.
-Relax your arm and elbow.
+Shake your hand at the wrist point, without moving your arm.
+Relax your shoulder and elbow.

 - Don't scratch the bottom of the bowl.

 - Whisk up a big matcha wave (about 15 seconds).